01yzzyu/yzzyu.github.io/_pages/about.md

 I intend to pursue my Ph.D. degree now.

 My research interests include Energy Economics ,computer vision and AI for Science (Medical).
-You may relate to [my personal CV](https://01yzzyu.github.io/yzzyu.github.io/assets/CV(1).pdf) for more information.
+You may relate to [my personal CV](https://01yzzyu.github.io/yzzyu.github.io/assets/CV(2).pdf) for more information.

 Outside of research, I’m a big fan of the Los Angeles Lakers.
 My GOATs are Lionel Messi⚽ and LeBron James🏀 in their respective fields.
 In my free time, I enjoy playing basketball🏀 a lot.

-Feel free to reach out if you want to chat or collaborate yangzhy21@lzu.edu.cn.
+Feel free to reach out if you want to chat or collaborate yangzhy21@lzu.edu.cn or yangzhy21@gmail.com.

 🔥 News
 ======